itissid/Drop-PoT/docs/learnings/pydantic_JSON_schema_advantages.md

 ## USER
-IN pydantic give some of the advantage of the JSON Schema generation specifically
+In pydantic give some of the advantage of the JSON Schema generation specifically

 1. How can one create self documentiong APIs?
 Give an example of how to create such documentation?
 Do I need additional steps in doc generation?
 2. What Kind of tooling that support JSON Schema do developers use?
 Give practical examples from the field